 Although there is no cure for Sjögren’s syndrome, a number of treatments are available.
-This article discusses the possible causes, signs, symptoms, diagnostic process, and treatments of Sjögren's syndrome.
+This article discusses the possible causes, symptoms, diagnostic process, and treatments of Sjögren's syndrome.

 SJÖGREN'S SYNDROME CAUSES

-Sjögren’s syndrome is thought to be caused by the body’s own immune system.
-Lymphocytes are a type of white blood cell in the body’s immune system which travel between the blood and the lymphatic system (including the spleen and lymph nodes) to protect the body from infection.
-In Sjögren’s syndrome, these cells are thought to damage the glands that produce tears and saliva, as “foreign” and attack them, causing inflammation and damage.
+Sjögren’s syndrome is thought to be caused by an abnormal reaction of the body’s immune system.
+Lymphocytes are cells in the body’s immune system which travel between the blood and the lymphatic system (including the spleen and lymph nodes) to protect the body from infection and cancer.
+In Sjögren’s syndrome, these cells recognize certain tissues in the body, particularly the glands that produce tears and saliva, as “foreign” and attack them, causing inflammation and damage.

-A person who develops Sjögren’s probably inherits the risk from one or both parents and is then exposed to some type of environmental trigger (eg, a viral infection), but the exact cause is not known.
-Thus, both genetic factors and non-genetic factors play a role.
-Genome sequencing of Sjögren’s syndrome patients in both the US and Asia has added greatly to our understanding of the genetic factors by identifying at least five different risk-related major gene regions.
+A person who develops Sjögren’s syndrome probably inherits the risk from one or both parents and is then exposed to some type of environmental trigger (eg, a viral infection), but the exact cause is not known.
+Thus, both genetic and non-genetic factors play a role.
+Genome sequencing of people with Sjögren’s syndrome in both the United States and Asia has added greatly to experts' understanding of the genetic factors by identifying at least five different risk-related major gene regions.

 SJÖGREN'S SYNDROME SYMPTOMS

 The classic symptoms of Sjögren’s syndrome are dry mouth (due to decreased production of saliva) and dry eyes (due to decreased production of tears).
 Such symptoms of dryness are commonly reported by otherwise healthy people, but people with Sjögren’s syndrome will typically report that the dryness is present every day for at least three months.
 These symptoms can also be caused by conditions other than Sjögren’s syndrome.
 Therefore, it is important to identify medications or other conditions that could be responsible.
 (See "Clinical manifestations of Sjögren's syndrome: Exocrine gland disease" and "Clinical manifestations of Sjögren's syndrome: Extraglandular disease".)